 The Best Horror Movies of the 1980s, Ranked

-Note: We’re kicking off Collider’s Halloween month with a trip through horror history — so far, we’ve explored the roots of the genre from 1900 through the 1950s, the 1960s, and the1970s, and up today are the best horror films of the 80s.
-Stay tuned throughout the week as we make our way through the decades and look for more killer horror content every day this month.
+Collider is taking a trip through horror history — so far, we’ve explored the roots of the genre from 1900 through the 1950s, the 1960s, and the1970s, and now we have the best horror films of the 80s.
+Enjoy!

 If nothing else, the 1980s were an age of discovery for the horror genre, as well as a time of weird normalization.
 Horror movies finally shook off the yolk of the thriller and adventure stories where they originated in the 1970s and had created a line of movies that were uniquely interested in evincing terror of all sorts for the audience.
 One could argue something like Jaws is still, at its heart, an action-adventure story, but what on earth would you call The Texas Chainsaw Massacre if not horror?
 An experimental, Dadaist noir featuring some demented clown with a chainsaw?

 That was the time of the genre being created and finding confidence, whereas the 1980s is where genre found itself and the 1990s was when it established itself in the pantheon of other big-studio genres.
 We first met Ms. Voorhees and her son, Jason, in the 80s and suddenly, you couldn’t go into the movie theater without seeing advertisements for another Friday the 13th movie or buying a ticket for one.
 These movies were cheap to make and people showed up in droves to see them, if only for the gratuitous nudity and buckets of fake blood.
 People liked seeing the monsters do their stuff from a distance, and though the money was never in the same abundance as it would be with the comic-book craze, there was still a lucrative fad going on.